cardan22/to-do-list/README.md

 * After running the JavaScript code on [jshint.com](https://jshint.com/), I received warnings regarding the use of 'esversion: 6'.
 To resolve this, I added the comment /*jshint esversion: 6 */ at the top of the JS file.

 #### Accessibility (Devtool Lighthouse Report)
 * I ran a Lighthouse test on the website, and it received a high score in most areas except for the "Accessibility" section.
-The reason for this is because auto-zooming on input fields was removed
+The reason for this is because auto-zooming on input fields was removed.

 ![Screenshot of Lighthouse Report](/assets/images/readme-images/lighthouse.png)